davejacobs/mint/README.md

-*The following is a **rough draft** of the current Mint design, along with my future plans for the library and tool.
-The templates are not all there yet (that's the next step) and my first plugins aren't quite there.
+*The following is a **rough description** of the current Mint design, along with my future plans for the library and tool.
+When I have time, I'll extract the juciest parts into a README and move the rest into official documentation.
+The templates are not finished, and I haven't completed the plugin system.
 That said, I'm excited about where this library is going to go.*

 > **Mint requires Ruby 1.9.**

 If I believed in slogans...
 ---------------------------

+Mint is a publishing platform for people who want to store their documents as plain text without giving up proper layout or the ability to share with friends.

 I don't actually believe in tag lines, but if Mint were to have one, it might be one of these: